Chijindu Kelechi Eke: Early life

 Kelechi was born in Amafor, Imerienwe in Imo State, located in the southeastern region of Nigeria.
 He grew up in his home town, Owerri, and moved to the United States after high school to further his education.

 Education

+Kelechi Eke started his elementary studies at LA Primary School in Amafor, Imerienwe; and finished at Nekede Town School, Owerri.
+He gained entry to Government Secondary School, Owerri, for his secondary studies.
+After his family moved to Ibadan, he transferred to Apata Community Grammar School to complete high school.

-Kelechi Eke obtained his Bachelor of Science Degree in Computer and Mathematical Sciences from East Texas Baptist University and later obtained a Master of Science in Information Technology and a Master of Business Administration from the University of Texas at Dallas.
+After completing secondary education in Nigeria, Kelechi gained admission to East Texas Baptist University, his father's alma mater, where he obtained a Bachelor of Science Degree in Computer and Mathematical Sciences.
+He later obtained a Master of Science in Information Technology and a Master of Business Administration from the University of Texas at Dallas.

 Career

 Kelechi began his film career in 2009 as a producer and actor in Okra Principle.
 He started biGObi Productions in 2011 and directed the 2012 film Lost In Abroad which has been featured in libraries at Harvard University, Yale University, Stanford University, University of Iowa Libraries, Northwestern University and the University of Wisconsin–Madison, and Madison General Library System.
 He also directed the 2013 film False Engagement and the 2014 film The Stepchild.

 In 2015, he founded The African Film Festival (TAFF), and held the first edition in Dallas, Texas.
 TAFF is a non-profit organization dedicated to providing mentorship programs for underserved aspiring filmmakers of African descent; encouraging the art of storytelling; and teaching African culture through motion pictures, arts, and storytelling.

 In 2017, he began the design and engineering of Rootflix, a streaming platform for multicultural films, and launched it in 2019.
 Rootflix app is available for download both in the App Store (Apple) and in Google Play.

 In 2019, Kelechi launched African Women Arts & Film Festival (AWAFFEST) in Dar es Salaam.
 The festival appreciates arts and stories by women and is hosted in different African countries after the first edition in Tanzania.
 Since then, it has been held virtually due to the Pandemic, and in Zambia and The Gambia.

 In 2020, Kelechi launched Village Arts & Film Festival (VILLAFFEST) in Owerri, Nigeria to celebrate Indigenous Arts and Films.
 Through VILLAFFEST he wants to empower aspiring artists and hidden talents in various African villages.
 He has written, directed, produced and starred in many award-winning films that focus on Africa - related topics and Human rights.

 In 2025, Kelechi added another venture to his portfolio by opening a bakery in his home town, through which he employed over 25 youths to produce Ihemba Bread, to help in reducing unemployment at the grassroots level and give back to society.